 When the wider surfaces of the strips are glued together, face up, horizontal bamboo flooring is created.
 This process also uses lamination.
 When the flooring is finished it has a lovely and unique pattern because of the random display of the knuckles and growth rings of the bamboo stalk.

 No matter if it is strand-woven, vertical grain or horizontal grain, all three must go through a final stage where the boards are milled and refined.
 This is where the popular tongue and groove are created for easy installment by customers, and also where multiple coats of finish are applied to make the planks resistant to damage from daily use.

-Now that you know how bamboo flooring is made, it is, hopefully, easier to understand just how a tall grass can be transformed into one of the most durable and eco-friendly flooring materials out there.
+Now that you know , it is, hopefully, easier to understand just how a tall grass can be transformed into one of the most durable and eco-friendly flooring materials out there.
 If you’re in the market for new flooring, consider bamboo, a wonderful alternative to the more traditional hardwood floors.